Muz32/python-challenge/README.md

 # python-challenge
-This assignment challenge contains two different Analysis stored in two diffrent subfolders within the repository.
+This assignment challenge contains two different analysis stored in two diffrent subfolders within the repository.

 1. Pybank Subfolder:
 This subfolder contains a Python script that analyzes financial data from a given CSV file located in the 'resources' folder.